scrouthtv/go-radio/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
+To compile:
+1. Download the source tree or latest release
+2. Run `go build` inside the `src` folder.
+Currently, `cgo` is only employed in the dependencies, so cross-compilation should work fine.

+All versions prior to `1.0.0` are only pre-release preview versions and only tagged to demonstrate a new feature preview.
+Pre-Releases are neither backwards compatible, stable nor reliable and might change without notice.

-This program is not designed to circumvent Copyright restrictions.
+*Disclaimer: This program is not designed to circumvent Copyright restrictions.
 It is only meant for archiving purposes.
 As long as you don't redistribute recordings, it is considered "fair use".
 Allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favor of fair use.
+Non-profit, educational or personal use tips the balance in favor of fair use.*